MystenLabs/sui/doc/src/learn/exchange-integration-guide.md

 ```

  * `request_withdraw_stake`
- Withdraw some portion of a delegation from a validator's staking pool.
+ Withdraw some portion of a user stake from a validator's staking pool.

 ```rust
 public entry fun request_withdraw_stake(